 The gadget in Figure 6 is a kind of cheat.
-Hence the problem $\mathsf{Pop}(0, \theta_1)$ for $\theta_1 > 0$ is still open.
+Hence the problem $\mathsf{Pop}(0,\theta_1)$ for $\theta_1>0$ is still open.
 The problem to open a completely closed book seems to be interesting since our gadgets do not work at all.
-We did not show that the problems are in NP.
+We did not show that the problems in NP.
 In fact, our problem might be PSPACE-hard in some model; our problem (and some problems for origami) seems to be similar to the movement problems for 2-dimensional linkages, which is PSPACE-hard due to Hopcroft, Joseph, and Whitesides [5].
-However, as noted in Introduction, we usually open or close a page of a pop-up book once, and hence the movement does not "repeat," which seems to be a key point.
-Therefore, realizing a computation with repeating by one close/open movement of a popup book is also interesting problem.
-All gadgets in this paper consist of straight lines, and every angle is orthogonal.
-It may cause different aspect if we admit any delicate/complex curve as an edge of a paper; in the model, some functions can be compared by chafing one curve against the other one.
-But the model seems to be not so natural; we make them by a paper anyway.
+However, as noted in Introduction, we usually open or close a page of a pop-up book once, and hence the movement does not "repeat", which seems to be a key point.
+Therefore, realizing a computation with repeating by one close/open movement of a pop-up book is also interesting problem.